shivanggupta1509/tracker/README.md

 To make this two job done you have to know some social engineering.

+How to extract location:-

+You will get latitude and longitude in 420.txt

+you can search it on google map on search box

+search like this:- lat,long

 I'm script kidde😅
 Don't expect high from me😁...
 I'm also weak on English. so don't troll me🤧